 Cast Iron Kettlebells UK

-Recommended by our expert Tom, Original Kettlebell’s cast iron kettlebell feature a 35mm handle, a machined flat base, and a smooth metal surface finish, which he says is ideal for heavy lifting.
+Recommended by all our experts, Original Kettlebell’s cast iron kettlebell features a 35mm handle, a machined flat base, and a smooth metal surface finish, which he says is ideal for heavy lifting.

 Available in a choice of weights – 12kg, 16k, 20kg and 24kg – these kettlebells are coated in an electrically-applied paint which is baked onto the surface of the kettlebell, designed to inhibit rust and extend their lifespan.